namans3/Keyword-Extraction/README.md

 Generate Consumer Key and Consumer Secret and then create Access Token and Access Token Secret.

-Now that we have the access credentials, we start with our tweet listener: TweetListener.py
+Now that we have the access credentials, we start coding our tweet listener.
+Refer to TweetListener.py in the repository.

 # Streaming Tweets using Twitter Streaming API